george24601/notes/tidb/misc.md

-### Raftstore

-Request from tidb will turn into gRPC and storage to the corresponding region as KV.
-Raftstore will poll each region to see if there is any to process, and then activate raft state machine

 HB a common source to let raftstore CPU become bottleneck - propose wait duration: time between sending the request to raftstore to when the raftstore processes the request

-Look into region merge (opposite of region split)

 raft-base-tick-interval - increase heartbeat interval

-region routing info is stored in PD in v2 - PD leader failover may be slow!

 Check tikv's Worker pending tasks to see if task is accumulating

-Use split region to pre-split hot regions
-`SHOW TABLE test_hospot REGIONS` to see if SCATTERING col is all 0
 txn-local-latchs: default is turned on to pre-emptive txn conflict

-Note it does not support SP, View, trigger, UDF, FK

-watch out for the case where index and shard data are not on the same shard : two cases where double scan won't be a problem!

 lock-free snapshot read: change to snapshot version,i.e., lock free.
 History read is possible by setting @@tidb_snapshot